 You do the majority of the work the night before, and once they’re done and in the fridge waiting for you, it makes the next morning so much easier.

 I’ve made no secret of the fact that I eat a lot.
 Years of cycling have led to a fiery metabolism that just won’t let up, which has often meant that even after having breakfast first thing, I’m pining for more food by 10 am.
 Not so much now I’m in the oat habit.

 Don’t be deceived by the relatively small size of this breakfast.
-One small bowl of this is packed full of enough oats to keep you going, plus its blend of chia seeds and natural peanut butter will see you through.
+One small bowl of this is packed full of enough oats to keep you going, plus its blend of chia seeds and homemade peanut butter will see you through.

 Not only this, but it has enough nutrients to see your day start the right way.
 Chia seeds and oats both pack in high levels of protein and fibre, which means they digest slowly and keep you feeling full for longer.